 A non-controlling interest (minority interest) occurs when an ownership stake is less than 50% of the outstanding voting shares.
 However, sometimes the threshold is lower, as a shareholder may hold only 49% of a company, but by controlling the board of directors, is able to direct decisions of the company.

 For the majority of publicly traded companies, most shareholders would be classified as holding non-controlling interests, as most have a wide shareholder base.
 It is generally not until an investor holds 5%-10% of the total outstanding shares that they can push for a seat on the board, or significantly drive changes at shareholders’ meetings by publicly lobbying for them.

 There are generally two types of non-controlling interests:

 A Direct NCI receives a proportionate share of all equity recorded by the subsidiary – the equity balances include both pre-acquisition and post-acquisition amounts.

 An Indirect NCI receives a proportionate share of a subsidiary’s post-acquisition equity only.

 In calculating the NCI share of equity, it is consolidated equity rather than recorded equity on which the NCI is calculated.
 Hence, in calculating both the DNCI and INCI share of equity, adjustments must be made to eliminate any unrealized profits or losses arising from transactions within the group.

-To keep learning and advance your career, please see these additional resources:
+Thank you for reading this CFI overview of a minority interest.
+To keep learning and advance your career, please see these additional CFI resources: